 Long before Roman influence arrived, Myra was a significant Lycian settlement, part of a confederation known for its relatively democratic governance.
 The Lycian League is even cited in the U.S. Constitution as an example of successful federation.

 In Lycian culture, burial was more than private mourning.
 In Myra, the necropolis served as both memorial and monument.
-Even now, the placement of the tombs—high on the cliff, overseeing the land—suggests a city where the dead remained in visual conversation with the living.
+Even now, the placement of the tombs, high on the cliff, overlooking the land, suggests a city where the dead remained in visual conversation with the living.

 Closer view of Myra’s Lycian tomb facades, carved with architectural detail into the cliffside rock